DeanLemans/deanlemans.github.io/content/00-raw/index.md

   - exclude
 ---

-Raw and unfiltered ideas, enter at your own risk
+Raw and unrefined, enter at your own risk